phpMv/ubiquity-devtools/README.md

 ```

 ### Project creation
 Once installed, the simple `Micro new` command will create a fresh micro installation in the directory you specify.
-For instance, `Micro new blog` would create a directory named blog containing a Micro project:
+For instance, `Micro new blog` would create a directory named blog containing an Ubiquity project:
 ```bash
 Micro new blog
 ```